dimastatz/video-streaming-analytics/README.md

 cd video-streaming-analytics/data-process/processing/flumenz
 sbt assembly
 ```
-The command [sbt assembly](https://github.com/sbt/sbt-assembly) builds uber jar, that can be deployed with other Apache Spark applications.
+The command [sbt assembly](https://github.com/sbt/sbt-assembly) builds an uber jar file that can be deployed with other Apache Spark applications.